 Programs and Formats

 Southern Wesleyan University seeks to meet the educational needs of diverse student populations through both traditional and innovative approaches.
-For those students who seek an excellent residential campus experience in the context of a strong Christian environment, the university provides a residential campus program at its facility in Central, South Carolina.
-There the rich traditions of academia are coupled with dorm-life, sports, chapel, and artistic performances.
+For those students who seek an excellent residential campus experience in the context of a strong Christian environment, the university provides an on-campus program at its facility in Central, South Carolina.
+There the rich traditions of academia are coupled with residence hall communities, sports, chapel and artistic performances.

-SWU’s residential campus program offers a wide variety of undergraduate majors in areas such as business, recreation, teacher education, music, English, communication, religion & ministry, biology, chemistry, math, computer science, forensics, pre-medicine, history, psychology, social science and human services.
-To serve the needs of the working adult, Southern Wesleyan University offers adult evening programs in an innovative framework.
-Learning centers in Greenville, Columbia, North Augusta, Charleston, and Central as well as facilities in Spartanburg and Greenwood provide opportunities to conveniently complete undergraduate and graduate programs by attending classes one evening a week.
-The Adult & Graduate Studies programs continue year-round and students enter the program at numerous times during the year.
+SWU’s On-Campus program offers a wide variety of undergraduate majors in areas such as business, recreation, teacher education, music, English, communication, religion & ministry, biology, chemistry, math, computer science, forensics, pre-medicine, history, psychology, social science and human services.
+Southern Wesleyan University offers online programs in an innovative framework that provide opportunities to conveniently complete undergraduate, graduate and postgraduate programs.
+SWU Online continues year-round, and students enter the program at several times during the year.

-Undergraduate programs offered in the adult evening format include an associate degree in general studies.
-Also offered are bachelor of science programs in business administration and human services.
-Some undergraduate programs may also be offered either partially or completely in an asynchronous distance format.
-Southern Wesleyan University also offers graduate programs for working adults at locations around the state of South Carolina including the Master of Business Administration (MBA), the Master of Education in Classroom Leadership (MEDCL), the Master of Education in Administration and Supervision (MEDAS), and the Master of Science in Management (MSM).
+Undergraduate programs offered through SWU Online include an associate degree in general studies.
+Also offered are bachelor of science programs in business administration, human services, nursing and early childhood and family studies.
+Southern Wesleyan University also offers online graduate and postgraduate programs including the Master of Business Administration (MBA), the Master of Education in Classroom Leadership (MEDCL), the Master of Education in Administration and Supervision (MEDAS), the Master of Science in Management (MSM) and the Doctor of Education in Curriculum and Assessment (EdD).

 Southern Wesleyan University occupies a three-hundred acre campus near the town of Central (the central point on a railway line running between Charlotte and Atlanta).
 Instructional facilities on campus include Folger Fine Arts Building (1964), Brower Classroom Building (1966), Gibson Science Building (1966), Ellenburg Lecture Hall (1966), John M. Newby Education Center (2003) and the Newton-Hobson Chapel & Fine Arts Center (2008).
 Claude R. Rickman Library (1975) is conveniently located at the center of the campus.
-Providing individual and group study areas, the library contains over 115,000 cataloged volumes, including the Wesleyana Collection, as well as access to electronic books, reference sources, and online databases with nearly 27,000 journals in full-text.
+Offering individual and group study areas, the library provides access to over 300,000 print and electronic volumes, including the Wesleyana Collection.
+The library subscribes to multiple online databases with nearly 27,000 journals in full-text.

-Student residence halls include Childs Hall (1947), Stuart-Bennett Hall (1963, addition 1967), apartments (2000), and Mullinax Hall (2005).
-The Lowell E. Jennings Campus Life Center (1991) houses snack shop, bookstore, mailroom, and student services; and J. Walden Tysinger Gymnasium (1969) contains locker rooms, shower rooms, official-size hard maple basketball floor, fitness center, recreation areas, and offices for athletic personnel.
+Student residence halls include Childs Hall (1947), Stuart-Bennett Hall (1963, addition 1967), apartments (2000), Mullinax Hall (2005) and West Residence Hall (2017).
+The Lowell E. Jennings Campus Life Center (1991) houses a snack shop, campus store, mailroom and student services; and J. Walden Tysinger Gymnasium (1969) contains locker rooms, shower rooms, official-size hard maple basketball floor, fitness center, recreation areas, and offices for athletic personnel.
 The University Dining Commons (2005) houses conference services and student food services.
 Most administrative offices are located in Correll Hall (1947).
-Adult and Graduate Studies administrative offices are located in Terry Hall (1989).
+Online programs academic services offices for students are located in the Claude R. Rickman Library.
 Admissions is located in the Clayton Welcome Center (renovated 2009).
 In 1997, the university acquired Eagles Rest, which is used as a retreat and conference center.
 Bryant Lodge (2001) serves as a gathering place for university and community events.

 In Greenville, SWU offers its Adult and Graduate programs at its Learning Center in the Park East Office Park, 150 Executive Center Drive, Greenville, SC.
 The facility has seven classrooms, a computer lab and office space.